 But increased use of cash is not just a symptom of growing GDP, it’s a cause of it.
 Cash contributes to growth in Africa for three reasons.

 The first is that cash is universal.
 It can be used by anyone, regardless of age, gender or financial situation.
 It works everywhere, all the time and with all types of economic agents.
 It does not require a technology infrastructure.
 It can be used for a broad range of transactions, in terms of value, across different sales channels and between different transacting parties.
 According to the World Bank 56% of global remittances rely on cash at one or both ends of the transaction.

-With rising GDP, increased urbanization, and a growing middle class, the demand for banknotes has risen across Africa.
 Secondly, cash is the first step to financial inclusion.
 Many Africans lack access to mobile phone technology, live in extreme poverty, or lack basic literacy.
 A lack of money is, not surprisingly, the most frequently cited barrier for not holding a bank account, followed by distance from financial infrastructure and lack of proper documentation or identification.
 Cash gives consumers better control of their budget, as they can actually know how much money they have.
 This encourages sound economic behavior.

 The last and perhaps the most compelling reason is that cash connects people.
 In 2002, a group of OECD economists wrote in a forward-leaning paper called “The Future of Money,” that a proliferation of new payment methods could actually harm social dynamism by “further fragmenting and ghettoizing certain communities and regions.”
 The portrait of Nelson Mandela gracing the new South African banknotes is a powerful symbol and example of the social cohesion role of cash.